The John Paul Stevens Public Interest Fellowships

 Alberta Johnson receives a Stevens Fellowship.
 She also gets a $1,000 summer fellowship from one of the law student associations she belongs to.
 Alberta’s Stevens Fellowship will be $5,000 and her total summer income will be $6,000.

 Audie Norris receives a Stevens Fellowship.
-His host organization then offers to pay Audie a summer stipend of $6,000.
-Audie must decline the Stevens Fellowship because he is no longer eligible for it.
+The host organization then offers to pay Audie a summer stipend of $6,000.
+Audie must decline the Stevens Fellowship because they are no longer eligible for it.